whole-tale/wt_versioning/README.md

 ##### Errors:

-`403 Access Denied` - returned when the calling user does not have write access to the tale instance.
+`403 Access Denied` - returned when the calling user does not have write access to the tale.

 `409 Try Again Later` - another version is being created and concurrent version creation is not supported.